Azure/azure-sphere-samples/Samples/AvnetBT510BtSensor/README.md

 ### Connect the BLE PMOD to the StarterKit

 * Solder a 2x6 Right angle header onto the Starter Kit
-* Plug the BLE PMOD into the new 2x6 header
+* Plug the updated BLE PMOD into the new 2x6 header
 * Update the CMakeLists.txt file with your target hardware platform
    * avnet_mt3620_sk OR
    * avnet_mt3620_sk_rev2 OR
    * qiio-200-dev
 ![Starter Kit](./media/ConnectorTop.jpg)

 ## Build Options

 The application behavior can be defined in the build_options.h file